Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 <hr>

-# Immobilisation and formulation
+# Formulation

 Independently whether an enzyme was purchased or self-produced, its formulation for the reaction must be specified.
-Most importantly it must be specified, wether the enzyme was used either immobilized or non-immobilized as soluble biocatalyst.

-## Non immobilised biocatalysts
+## Biocatalyst application

 <details> <Summary>Soluble biocatalyst</Summary>